mandclu/ck4/media/README.md

 ## Note

-Inline media elements are not supported anymore.
-If you need them, please stick with version [0.20](https://download.ckeditor.com/media/releases/media_0.20.zip) or use another plugin.
+If you need inline media elements in the resulting HTML, please stick with version [0.20](https://download.ckeditor.com/media/releases/media_0.20.zip) or use another plugin, because this is not supported anymore.

+Inline media elements initially loaded into the editor content will automatically be wrapped inside a figure and stay there when you save the editor content, even if you omit the caption.

 ## Demo